-Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request
+Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.
+Specifications pertaining to Medicare and Medicaid can be found in the "Applicable State and Federal Regulations" section of this policy document.

-- 1. Measurement of serum ferritin levels MEETS COVERAGE CRITERIA in any of the following situations: - a.
-In the evaluation of an individual with abnormal hemoglobin and/or hematocrit levels. - b.
-In the evaluation and monitoring of iron overload disorders. - c.
-In individuals with symptoms of hemochromatosis (See Note 1). - d.
-In individuals with first-degree relatives with confirmed hereditary hemochromatosis (HH) - e.
-In the evaluation of individuals with liver disease.

-- f.
-In the evaluation and monitoring of patients with chronic kidney disease who are being considered for, or are receiving treatment for, anemia at a frequency of every 1 to 3 months. - g.
-In the evaluation of hemophagocytic lymphohistiocytosis (HLH) and Still's Disease. - h.
-For individuals on iron therapy, at a frequency of every 1 to 3 months. - i.
-In males with secondary hypogonadism. - 2.
-Serum transferrin saturation (using serum iron and serum iron binding capacity measurements) MEETS COVERAGE CRITERIA in the following: - a.
-For the evaluation of iron overload in individuals with symptoms of hemochromatosis (See Note 1). - b.
-For the evaluation of iron overload in individuals with first-degree relatives with confirmed hereditary hemochromatosis (HH). - c.
-For the evaluation of iron deficiency anemia. - 3.
-The use of ferritin or transferrin measurement, including transferrin saturation, as a screening test in asymptomatic patients DOES NOT MEET COVERAGE CRITERIA.
+- 1) Measurement of serum ferritin levels MEETS COVERAGE CRITERIA in any of the following situations: - a) For the evaluation of an individual with abnormal hemoglobin and/or hematocrit levels. - b) For the evaluation and monitoring of iron overload disorders. - c) For individuals with symptoms of hemochromatosis (see Note 1). - d) For individuals with first-degree relatives (see Note 2) with confirmed hereditary hemochromatosis (HH). - e) For the evaluation of individuals with liver disease. - f) For the evaluation of hemophagocytic lymphohistiocytosis (HLH) and Still Disease. - g) In males with secondary hypogonadism. - h) At a frequency of every 1 to 3 months: - i) For the evaluation and monitoring of patients with chronic kidney disease who are receiving or being considered for receiving treatment for anemia. - ii) For individuals on iron therapy. - 2) Measurement of serum transferrin saturation (using serum iron and serum iron binding capacity measurements) MEETS COVERAGE CRITERIA in any of the following: - a) For the evaluation of iron overload in individuals with symptoms of hemochromatosis (see Note 1). - b) For the evaluation of iron overload in individuals with first-degree relatives (see Note 2) with confirmed hereditary hemochromatosis (HH). - c) For the evaluation of iron deficiency anemia. - 3) In asymptomatic patients, the use of ferritin or transferrin measurement, including transferrin saturation, as a screening test DOES NOT MEET COVERAGE CRITERIA.

-The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of a patient's illness.
+The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of an individual's illness.

-- 4. Serum hepcidin testing, including immunoassays, DOES NOT MEET COVERAGE CRITERIA. - The use of GlycA testing to measure or monitor transferrin or other glycosylated proteins DOES NOT MEET COVERAGE CRITERIA.
+- Serum hepcidin testing, including immunoassays, DOES NOT MEET COVERAGE CRITERIA. - 5) The use of GlycA testing to measure or monitor transferrin or other glycosylated proteins DOES NOTMEET COVERAGE CRITERIA.